 Sapir, E. (1921).
 Language: An introduction to the study of speech.
 New York, NY: Harcourt. [link]

 Rudder, J. (Producer).
 (2017, July 7).
 Does time work differently in different languages?
 Hopi time [Video file] [link]

-Thank you to Woo-Kyoung Ahn, professor of psychology at Yale University, for directing me to much of the psychological research I discuss in this course.
+Thank you to Woo-Kyoung Ahn, professor of psychology at Yale University, for directing me to some of the psychological research I discuss in this course.